mrmodh10/mrmodh10/README.md

 Furthermore, I have created few responsive websites like admin panel , marketing page and my own portfolio.

-Here are the some of app links on which I have created.
+Here are the some of app links, which I have created.

 - [Bio Tech](https://play.google.com/store/apps/details?id=com.biotech.biotechvision)